pyodide/pyodide-blog/content/posts/marimo.md

 All that was required were
-minimal changes to the marimo frontend and runtime, and replacing the server with a lightweight bridge (split across the frontend and runtime).
+minimal changes to the marimo frontend and runtime, and replacing the server with a lightweight bridge.

 ### Frontend

-The marimo frontend uses the same build when running in with Pyodide or when running with a Python server.
+The marimo frontend uses the same build when running with Pyodide or when running with a Python server.
 This helps maintain consistency between the two experiences and avoid feature drift.
-The code path splits based off some feature flags that downloads the marimo wheel form PyPi and initializes the single threaded, Pyodide-compatible marimo kernel.
-Passing only a filename and a message callback function, we initialize the kernel as an async, never-ending python process.
+The code path splits based off some feature flags that downloads the marimo wheel from PyPI and initializes the single-threaded, Pyodide-compatible marimo kernel.
+Passing only a filename and a message callback function, we initialize the kernel as an async, never-ending Python process.

-We interact with this kernel through a light RPC bridge that sends requests to the kernel and receives responses through the callback passed.
+We interact with this kernel through a lightweight RPC bridge that sends requests to the kernel and receives responses through the callback passed.
 This allows for an asynchronous-like feel to the execution.
 To support interruption of Python code, we simply followed the [Pyodide